-- 4.3.1 Administrative Memorandum Number 338 regarding "Tenure and Teaching in the University of North Carolina" requires that Appalachian establish "review procedures for the evaluation of faculty performance to ensure (1) that student evaluations and formal methods of peer review are included in teaching evaluation procedures, (2) that student evaluations are conducted at regular intervals (at least one semester each year) and on an ongoing basis, (3) that peer review of faculty includes direct observation of the classroom teaching of new and non-tenured faculty and of graduate assistants, and (4) that appropriate and timely feedback from evaluations of performance is provided to those persons being reviewed." - 4.3.1.1 Evaluation of Faculty: In addition to the formal components of a faculty evaluation specified in section 4.3.1, faculty must be aware of other factors, which may influence the annual review or other personnel actions pertaining to section 4.3.2.1 such as section 4.4 (Reappointment, Promotion and Tenure) or section 4.7 (Post-Tenure Review).
+- 3. Senior lecturer faculty will be subject to at least one peer observation of teaching prior to each contract renewal.
+(They have a three-year contract renewal). - 4.
+Non-tenure track faculty, adjunct faculty, and teaching assistants are subject to at least one peer observation per academic year. - 5.
+The completed peer review narrative must be conveyed to the observed instructor and chair in a timely manner. - 6.
+The faculty member under review may request that an additional peer observer conduct a review of the faculty member's teaching. - 7.
+The faculty member that is being reviewed is allowed to provide a written response to the peer review.
+This response must be presented to the faculty member's Department Chairperson within five working days from the receipt of the peer review and will be attached to the completed peer review narrative. - 8.
+Departments shall adopt procedures and practices for peer review of teaching. - 4.3.1.2 Evaluation of Faculty: In addition to the formal components of a faculty evaluation specified in section 4.3.1, faculty must be aware of other factors, which may influence the annual review or other personnel actions pertaining to section 4.3.2.1 such as section 4.4 (Reappointment, Promotion and Tenure) or section 4.7 (Post-Tenure Review).
 Therefore, no items that will be considered or relied upon in an annual review or other personnel action may be placed in the faculty member's personnel file within five working days prior to the annual review or personnel action, except under exigent circumstances.
 The circumstances justifying an exception to this rule should be confined to criminal or other serious misconduct of such a nature that requires the University to act promptly to mitigate physical risk to the University community, or circumstances in which the Chancellor, pursuant to section 4.10.2.6, suspends a faculty member with pay until a decision concerning discharge has been made.